M-o-a-T/moat/doc/spec_message.rst

   7  readable flag.
   6  writable flag.
 Directories (r,w are both zero)
-  5  Enumeration.
-An additional nibble/byte follows that describes the
-     number of instances.
-May be zero if the feature is available but needs to be dynamically configured.
+  5  Enumeration flag
+  4  reserved, zero
-4…0  Number of entries
+3…0  Number of entries -2
 Files (r and/or w are set)
 5…3  Type code
-2…0  Length
+2…0  Length, encoded
 ===  ======================================================================

 If bits 6+7 are clear, the entry is a directory.
-Bits 4…0 encode the number of entries minus one; on the root directory, bit 4 encodes whether multiple requests are supported.
+Bits 4…0 encode the number of entries minus one; on the root directory, bits 3…0 are used for this purpose while bit 4 encodes whether multiple requests are supported.

 If bits 6 or 7 are set, the entry is a file.
 Bits 4…0 encode the number of bytes readable or writeable, according to the following table below.

+The Enumeration flag states that this directory consists of a number of "essentially the same" subdirectories. .
+An additional nibble/byte with the number of instances follows.
+(That nibble may be zero if the feature is available but needs to be dynamically configured.)

-Read/write requires an additional byte for accessing the n'th member of an enumeration after selecting it.
+Read/write requests to enumerated directories consume an additional nibble or byte for accessing the specific member of an enumeration.

+Writeable variable-length entries use another nibble/byte which states the maximum length that can be written, minus one.

 All path elements are encoded in one nibble.
 Enumerations may contain up to 128 entries (though they usually don't) by treating the high bit as an